bioinformaticsguy/GPML/README.md

 7. find a new tool, add it's scores from dbnsfp files. <br>
 8.  find overlaps. <br>
 9. Add the column of the SNP's and remove those snps from the corelations.
 10. Remove the bug of finding same corelations for all tools.
+It will also fix plot problem.